voting after repeal of the poll tax

-Restriction of suffrage was common, however - black men could not vote until the 15th Amendment was passed after the Civil War, and no women could vote until the 19th Amendment was ratified in 1920.
+Restriction of suffrage was traditional.
+Virginia established a pattern of electing members to a General Assembly in 1619, but the right to vote was limited to those who wned a certain amount of property.
+Black men could not vote until the 15th Amendment was passed after the Civil War, and no women could vote until the 19th Amendment was ratified in 1920.

 The clearest examples of dishonest vote-counting occurred after the Civil War.
-The blacks were enfranchised during Reconstruction, but by the time of the 1902 Constitution most were blocked from exercising an independent right to vote.
-In one 1875 election in Portsmouth, the Conservatives used different paper for their ballots than the Republicans.
-When the judges counted the ballots, they carefully selected - by feel - the ballots they knew were for their candidates.
+The blacks were enfranchised during Reconstruction, but by the time of the 1902 Constitution most were blocked from exercising an independent right to vote.2

 Byrd's political power was based on the ability of the appointed and elected officials to restrict the number of voters, and ensure those few voters were supporters of the Byrd Organization (or "machine").
 A landslide election would have 7% of the potential electorate voting for candidates supported by Byrd, and 4% voting for the opposition... a total of less than 15% of theoretically-possible voters actually participating in the process.